fumiyasac/constraints-kit/README.md

 - `fillLeftHalf` - fills the left half of the specified view by `self` with the given `offset` (default is `0.0`)
 - `fillRightHalf` - fills the right half of the specified view by `self` with the given `offset` (default is `0.0`)

-# 🏗 Installation

-## CocoaPod

-## Manual
-You can always manually add the framework sources into your project.
-In order to do that just simply copy-paste the following [files](https://github.com/jVirus/constraints-kit/tree/master/constraints-kit).

 # 👨‍💻 Author
 [Astemir Eleev](https://github.com/jVirus)